cb125/Dynamics/bibliography.md

 # Bibliography (lightly annotated)

+Aloni, Maria.
+1997.
+Quantification in Dynamic Semantics.
+In Paul Dekker, Martin Stokhof, and Yde Venema (eds). *Proceedings of the Eleventh Amsterdam Colloquium*.
+Thinking about the dynamics of identity and properties.

+Aloni, Maria.
+2000.
+Conceptual Covers in Dynamic Semantics.
+In Lawrence Cavedon, Patrick Blackburn, Nick Braisby, and Atsushi Shimojima (eds).  *Logic, Language and Computation, Vol. III*.
+CSLI, Stanford, CA.

 AnderBois, Scott, Adrian Brasoveanu, and Robert Henderson.
 2015.
 At-issue proposals and appositive impositions in discourse.
 *Journal of Semantics* 32.1.
 93-138.